 Jury Verdict Research conducted a study of its database of verdicts and found that the average jury award in a bicycle accident case is $279,970.
 Underscoring how high jury verdicts distort the average verdict, the overall median money awarded in bike accident cases is $50,000.
-Moreover, Plaintiff’s only prevail in 41% of the cases that go to trial.
+The plaintiffs only prevail in 41% of the cases that go to trial.

 I think the relatively low success rate of bicycle accident cases at trial is a general bias against bikes that may be, bizarrely, even stronger than the bias against motorcycles.
-Many jurors, who typically drive cars, simply think bicycles shouldn’t be on the road.
+Many jurors, who typically drive cars think bicycles shouldn’t be on the road.

 I think there should be a mandatory bike helmet law in Maryland.
-To make my point, I’m going to slide down what libertarians call the slippery slope of paternalism.
-I really do appreciate their concern about creating (or furthering, as they would argue) a nanny state.
+To make my point, I will slide down what libertarians call the slippery slope of paternalism.
+I really appreciate their concern about creating (or furthering, as they would argue) a nanny state.
 But… that said… we already have helmet laws for motorcycles and seat belt laws in Maryland.
 A bike helmet law on public roads just makes sense because it would save lives at the cost of such a minor imposition.

 - Personal Injury Verdicts (average personal injury verdicts in specific jurisdictions)